 Joint sessions begin with a discussion between the president or conference program chair of the sponsoring society and the president of ACCUTE, usually during the summer months.
-Email ACCUTE the proposed title of session, your name and institution, the text of the CFP to a maximum of 200 words, and the email address(es) you would like the submissions sent to.

 If accepted, your proposal will be publicized to the ACCUTE membership in early or mid-September with a deadline for submissions of November 1.
-Once the submissions have been received, you are responsible for making sure they conform to the posted general CFP proposal guidelines.
+Once the submissions have been received, you are responsible for making sure they conform to the posted CFP proposal guidelines.

 The organizer(s) of the joint session are solely responsible for picking the session participants, using whatever method of vetting or assessment is preferred by their association.
 The organizer(s) advise the submitters of the results, and forward the successful papers (with accompanying materials) to the ACCUTE office.
-No further vetting takes place, but ACCUTE will send the proposed panel to an expert in the field for comment.
+No further vetting takes place, but ACCUTE may send the proposed panel to an expert in the field for comment.
 The organizer is expected to attend the conference to chair their session; if this is not possible, the sponsoring society should select a chair.

 Submitting to a Joint Session